ricardobsilva/api-series-rails/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+System for evaluation of series.
+Studies on APIs.

 Things you may want to cover:

-* Ruby version
+* Ruby version 2.4.0

-* System dependencies
+* Rails version 5.0.2

+* Use of DeviseTokenAuth and omniauthable

-* Configuration
+* Used scaffold generator

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Curiosity :D

 * ...